shahrajat/shahrajat.github.io/projects.md

 I really enjoy building web/mobile applications, whether big or small.
 Throughout my time in undergrad schoo, I lead the development of web portals for several technical events and clubs.
 My recent work experiences at Amazon and Morgan Stanley has further enchanced my skills in it.

--  [Ongoing] **[Activity Based Music Recommender and Player](https://github.com/shahrajat/MusicRec){:target="_blank"}** - MusicRec is a prototype of a context-aware Android application which adapts at run-time bsaed on user's activity.
-Song recommendations is based on whether user is driving, working-out, relaxing, etc.

 - [Ongoing] **[spamtest](https://spamtest.herokuapp.com/){:target="_blank"}** - Building a Django Python Web app for predicting if an email content is spam.
 Predicts the spamminess score based on a ML model pre-trained on huge dataset.

+-  [2016] **[Context-aware Music Player (Android)](https://github.com/shahrajat/MusicRec){:target="_blank"}** - MusicRec is a prototype of a context-aware Android application which adapts at run-time bsaed on user's activity.
+Song recommendations is based on whether user is driving, working-out, relaxing, etc.

 - [2013-14] **Events Portal** - Developed VNIT's Annual Management festival (Consortium'12), and lead development of Annual Technical festival (AXIS'13) web portals.
 Handling thousands of participants' data, optimizing webpages for faster load was bit of a challenge.